opendocsg/slw-judgments-backfill/2002_SGHC_229/report.md

 The front side of B/L No 1 referred to a Charterparty dated 13 October 1999 but no other description.
 This was the date of the Head CP as well as the Sub CP.

 128\.
-Mr Kuek submitted that the words in clause 1 were wide enough to incorporate the lien provision in the Head CP on the authority of Mr Justice Mustill’s judgment in _The Miramar_ [1983] 2 LLR 319 and Judicial Commissioner Chan Seng Onn’s judgment in _The Trade Resolve_ [1999] 4 SLR 424.
+Mr Kuek submitted that the words in clause 1 were wide enough to incorporate the lien provision in the Head CP on the authority of Mr Justice Mustill’s judgment in _The Miramar_ [1983] 2 LLR 319 and Judicial Commissioner Chan Seng Onn’s judgment in _The Trade Resolve_ <span class="citation">[1999] 4 SLR 424</span>.
 Mr Haridass did not dispute this.
 He also accepted that where two or more charterparties of the same date could be incorporated, the case-law authorities suggest it is the head charter-party that is incorporated.

 129\.
 However, para 11 of Feoso’s Re-Amended Defence asserts that even if the terms of the Head CP were incorporated into B/L No 1, Faith would still not be able to claim demurrage because of additional clause 4 of the Head CP as the Vessel did not proceed to Huangpu to discharge the cargo by reason of Faith’s failure to arrange for a joint inspection of the vessel which is a mandatory requirement under Chinese law and/or regulation or a custom of Chinese ports, and which, when passed, would enable the vessel to enter the port limits of Huangpu and become an arrived ship.